 - Ask about their lifestyle.
 Do they smoke?
 Do they have pets?
 Children?
 Do they work the overnight shift at work or get up early for a long commute?
 Get to know them as much as you can in the short time that you’ll likely have together.
 Figuring out what they’re into, passionate about, and what their general lifestyle choices are will not only give you insight into them as a resident but help you cater your follow-up accordingly as well.

 Asking these important questions ahead of time will help you better understand the future resident’s situation and determine if they will be a quality resident in your community.
 It can help you avoid late or missed rent payments, complaints from neighbors, and potentially having to evict a resident.
 This not only makes for a happier, safer, community but will hopefully lead to a higher renewal rate and resident retention rate as well.

 Just as you should expect a potential resident to ask loads of questions, you should also expect them to check out not just the unit while on an apartment tour, but the entire community.

-Because of this, you’ll want to take yourself on a pre-tour of the unit you are planning to show and record that tour to use as a preview or follow on to any in person tour.
-Doing this can not only help answer some questions people may have before coming in person, but can also help remind them of certain things following the tour to cut down on follow on questions or repeat showings.
+Because of this, you’ll want to take yourself on a pre-tour of the unit you are planning to show and record that tour to use as a preview or follow on to an in-person tour.
+Doing this can not only help answer some questions people may have before coming in person but can also help remind them of certain things following the tour to cut down on follow on questions or repeat showings.